Montana/common-use-cases/README.md

 # Nightclubs

-We've installed Prowlboxes at various venues, but nothing as diverse as a nightclub.
+We've installed Prowlboxes at various venues, but nothing as diverse as a nightclub, or a bar.

 ![documentations](http://getprowl.com/assets/images/prowlbox.jpg)